crh82/BellmanProject/README.md

 2. Download the directory corresponding to your chosen operating system.
    - **MacOS**
      - Download the *file* `BellmanProjectMacOS.tar.gz`
+     - See "Note for MacOS" below before runnging as there are issues with Apple's quarantining of non-AppStore applications.
    - **Linux**
      - Download the *directory* `BellmanProjectLinux`
    - **Windows:**